 Though there’s no hiking trail at this Blue Ridge Parkway overlook, it’s a photographer lover’s dream.
 Park in the large lot at milepost 430.7 and take in the panoramic view of the Cowee Mountains.

-In late spring and early summer, the purple and pink Catawba Rhododendrons are in bloom, adding a splash of color to your photographs and a visual treat in real life.
+In late spring and also early summer, the purple and pink Catawba Rhododendrons are in bloom, adding a splash of color to your photographs and also a visual treat in real life.

 Which Asheville hike will be your first to conquer?
 If you've hiked any in the past, let us know which was your favorite in the comments below!